How to Attract Toads and Frogs to the Garden

 Print Friendly and PDF

-When we talk about beneficials for the garden, don't forget about frogs and toads.
+When we talk about beneficials for the garden, don’t forget about frogs and toads.
 Both are total carnivores, eating grasshoppers, beetles, cutworms, flies, slugs, and all kinds of insects.
 They will not eat your plants!
-See how to attract frogs and toads to the garden—they're the good guys!
+See how to attract these “good guys” to the garden.

 All toads are frogs but not all frogs are toads.
 There are 3 types of frogs: